 How to Become a Psychologist in Nebraska

 Nebraska has an average job market for psychologists, and those professionals are offered competitive salaries and benefits.
-The Nebraska Department of Labor reports that the annual growth rate for clinical psychologist jobs is 1.4%.
+The Department of Labor reports that the growth rate for clinical psychologist jobs in the state is 11% through 2030.
 For individuals who have met the educational, experience and examination requirements, it shouldn’t be difficult to find a job.
 Many individuals in the state of Nebraska place their mental health and overall well-being in the hands of their psychologists, so the state takes the required qualifications very seriously.

 Before individuals earn licensure within the state, they are not permitted to use the title “psychologist,” and because the state wants to ensure that individuals who have licenses are properly qualified, there are strict requirements that must be met in order to obtain one.